Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 • Exercise in mildly challenging conditions

-• Set small goals like “one more hill” or “one more hour”
+• Set small goals, such as reaching “one more hill” or walking “one more hour”

 10. Simulate Altitude If Possible (Optional)